When & How to Switch Car Insurance Companies: Complete Guide for 2026

 Will I lose my good driver discount if I switch companies?

-Your clean driving record stays with you when switching insurers, but company-specific loyalty discounts may disappear.
+Your clean driving record stays with you when switching insurers, but company-specific loyalty discounts may not carry over.
 However, new insurers typically offer competitive good driver discounts, new customer incentives, or bundling opportunities that often exceed lost loyalty benefits.
-Many switchers with good driving records save hundreds annually despite losing tenure-based discounts.
+Many switchers with clean records save hundreds annually despite giving up tenure-based discounts.
 Calculate the actual difference between your current loyalty discount and what the new insurer offers before deciding.

 How do I avoid a lapse in coverage when switching?